shapedthought/vb365_search/README.md

 #### Veeam Backup for Microsoft 365 Section

 - `api_address`: The address of the Veeam Backup for Microsoft 365 server
-- `username`: The username for the Veeam Backup for Microsoft 365 server (optional)
+- `username`: The username for the Veeam Backup for Microsoft 365 server (optional) - only required when Tenant Authentication is added
-- `password`: The password for the Veeam Backup for Microsoft 365 server (optional)
+- `password`: The password for the Veeam Backup for Microsoft 365 server (optional) - only required when Tenant Authentication is added
 - `version`: The API version to use (default: "v8")

 ## Usage